BUSINESS: Honors in the Discipline

 - the author has paid diligent attention to details; and

 - the author displays exceptional analytical and writing skills.

 Students making presentations at the SCBE receive certificates and are eligible for cash prizes.
-Awards are made at the Department of Business Banquet later that day.
-Abstracts of the paper are published in the Business and Economics Digest.
+Awards are made at the School of Business Banquet later that day.
+Abstracts of the paper are published in the Business and Economics Footprints.

 Official Record: The designation "Honors in the Discipline" will be recorded in the Commencement Program and on the student's official College transcript.

 Withdrawal: In order to withdraw from the HID program, students must submit a written statement specifying their reasons for withdrawal.
 The statement must be signed by the HID honors advisor, and submitted to the Chair.
 A copy of the statement is filed with the Office of Registration and Records and is placed in the student's advising folder.